datahub-v2/frontend/docs/data-packages/publish-any.md

+---
-# Publish Any Kind of Data
+title: Publish Any Kind of Data
+---

 You can publish **all and any kind of data** as Data packages.
 It's as simple as 1-2-3: